• Learn with me

 Brightness - Because of the high melting point of beeswax, the light from beeswax candles is brighter and more pleasant than that from paraffin and soy candles.
 It's the most similar to natural sunlight!

-Cons of Beeswax Candles
+Cons of beeswax candles

-Harder to find - It's always harder to find a high-quality natural product because you can't just go pick up a candle at the same store you buy your groceries!
+Harder to find - It's always harder to find a high-quality natural product because you can't just go pick up a candle at the same store where you buy your groceries!
 I find shopping online the easiest way to find good beeswax candles.
 Honey Candles and Bluecorn are good companies to go with.
 Making your own beeswax candles is also a great option if you can't seem to find them anywhere!

 closeup of pillar beeswax candle